kubevirt/project-infra/github/ci/prow-deploy/README.md

 The role is tested using molecule.
 Molecule will take care of all the test task.
-As a prerrequisite you need two files:
+As a prerrequisite you need two environment variables defined:
-* `github token`: should contain the path of a valid github account token, any token would do, no need to have any specific permissions.
+* `GITHUB_TOKEN`: should contain the path of a valid github account token, any token would do, no need to have any specific permissions.
-* `google application credentials` with the path of a Google Cloud Platform JSON credentials file; as with the github token there are no specific requirements in terms of permissions.
+* `GOOGLE_APPLICATION_CREDENTIALS` with the path of a Google Cloud Platform JSON credentials file; as with the github token there are no specific requirements in terms of permissions.

-Having these files located in your host you can run the tests executing:
+Having these environment variables defined you can run the tests executing from `github/ci/prow-deploy`:

-    $ docker run \
+    $ local-tests.sh
-      -v /path/to/project-infra/github/ci/prow-deploy:/app \
-      -v /path/to/github/token:/etc/github-token \
-      -v /path/to/google/application/credentials:/etc/google-application-credentials \
-      -e GITHUB_TOKEN=/etc/github-token \
-      -e GOOGLE_APPLICATION_CREDENTIALS=/etc/google-application-credentials \
-      --entrypoint /bin/bash \
-      -w /app \
-      -t quay.io/kubevirtci/prow-deploy:v20210129-94779ee \
-      molecule test

 ## How to debug the services in live cluster